curvedinf/hypercells/README.md

 per view and template.

 - `queryset`: A QuerySet or conforming object that represents the data to be displayed.
 - `uid`: Optional.
 A string that identifies this hypercells context.
-Default: a random uuid.
+If `None` is provided, a random uid is generated.
 Default behavior is unoptimal because it creates a new context for each instance on every page load.
-If the uid is reused for each user's instance, hypercells will reuse contexts instead of creating a new one each time.
+For this reason, it is recommended to use `create_uid_from_user` described below.
 - `display_thead`: Optional.
 A boolean value that enables or disables the header row.
 - `context_class`: Optional.
 A string that is passed to the client javascript to distinguish different hypercells instances for styling purposes.